 The aforementioned climate disasters each have posed different challenges.
 In particular, winter storm Uri caused considerable strain on the Texas power grid.
-ERCOT drew significant criticism from citizens of the state of Texas for the lack of reliability of the power grid, leaving many without power for a significant period of time and rolling blackouts taking effect.
+ERCOT drew significant criticism from citizens of the state of Texas for the lack of reliability of the power grid, leaving many without power for a significant period and rolling blackouts taking effect.
 The researchers involved in this study believe that winter storm Uri, and the events that followed it, demand a reexamination of the forecasting studies already done.

 In addition to environmental factors, advancements in the field of computer science and statistics have seen machine learning and neural networks become increasingly popular.
 The researchers believe that new methods may be conducive to finding updated results and moving the discussion on green energy forward.